Adding metadata

 }

-Parameter description
+## Parameter description <a href="#parameters" id="parameters"></a>

 Each individual parameter (input and output) can also be given a description.
-To this end, an experiment can use the method describe:
+To this end, an experiment can use the method `describe`:

 public abstract class SortExperiment extends Experiment {